This post contains affiliate links. If you buy through these links, I may earn a small commission.

 And here is our homemade granola – another big money saver as we love granola for breakfast!
 Want the recipe?

 How do you save money?
 How do you reduce your monthly expenses?
+There are some great money saving tips on this other website.

 Want to find out which are The 5 Easiest Vegetables to Grow?